browserengineering/book/book/graphics.md

 [^screen-coordinates]: Sort of.
 What actually happens is that the page is first drawn into a bitmap or GPU texture, then that bitmap/texture is shifted according to the scroll, and the result is rendered to the screen.
-Chapter 12 will have more on this topic.
+[Chapter 12][advanced-rendering.md] will have more on this topic.

 Our browser will have the same split.
 Right now `layout` both computes